Single:

-Lady D’Arbanville entered the Kent chart on 16 November 1970 and peaked at #20.
+Lady D’Arbanville entered the Australian singles chart* on 16 November 1970 and peaked at #20.

 Album:

-The song is on Mona Bone Jakon which entered the Kent album charts on 8 February 1971 and peaked at #25.
+The song is on Mona Bone Jakon which entered the Australian albums chart* on 8 February 1971 and peaked at #25.

 Songwriter: